shin3tky/detect_meteors/PLUGIN_AUTHOR_GUIDE.md

 Per-frame hooks run during detection, so you can use `DetectionResult.lines` to inspect line segments and `DetectionResult.extras` to read detector-specific metadata (e.g., bounding boxes, masks, or algorithm tags).
+The `context_payload` argument contains `DetectionContext.to_dict()` output (no image buffers).
 Keep `extras` JSON-serializable so it can be logged or emitted to observability tools.

 ```python
 """Slack notification handler with full lifecycle support, logging, and exceptions."""